alankent/magento2devbox-skeleton/README.md

 **Internal Development**

-This section is relevant to internal Magento developers, or external developers wishing to submit a pull request.
+This section is ONLY relevant to internal Magento developers, or external developers wishing to submit a pull request.
 The following is NOT recommended for production sites.
 (It may however be worth exploring by extension developers.)

 Log into the web container: